← Back to Search

 Group I: Rescue Arm: LumpectomyExperimental Treatment1 Intervention

-If there is evidence of residual or recurrent tumor on follow-up imaging evaluation (6 month MRI and yearly MRI/mammography), patients in the cryoablation safety lead-in and who were randomized to receive cryoablation only will be crossed over to receive a rescue lumpectomy followed by adjuvant treatment based on standard of care.
+If there is evidence of residual or recurrent tumor on follow-up imaging evaluation (6 month MRI (if can tolerate) and yearly MRI/mammography), patients in the cryoablation safety lead-in and who were randomized to receive cryoablation only will be crossed over to receive a rescue lumpectomy followed by adjuvant treatment based on standard of care.

 Group II: Cryoablation - Safety Lead InExperimental Treatment1 Intervention